 #4 Treat everyone like they can’t hear you.
 Deaf and hard of hearing have just as much to say and want to be included in everything normal hearing people do.
 Because so many people have hearing loss it’s better to assume that anyone could need some help making sure communication is understood.

 Tip #5 Utilize resources, tools, and apps.
 If you create content, put captions on it.
-VZP Digital will help you put captions on your live, audio or video files, provide translations and transcripts, making all your content accessible for the blind, deaf and hard of hearing.
-They are affordable, fast, accurate, with 24/7 customer support and a talented team who can even translate.
+VZP Digital can help add captions to live broadcasts, pre-recorded video, audio files, adding translations and transcripts.
+Making all your content accessible for the blind, deaf and hard of hearing is the right thing to do.

 All businesses should consider the deaf and hard of hearing community by providing tools and apps to stay in compliance of FCC and ADA rules.

 Captions, transcripts and translations also help the normal hearing understand better.

 Need help keeping your company FCC and/or ADA compliant?
 VZP Digital specializes in fast, accurate, affordable transcription, translation, subtitles, closed captioning and metadata services.

 Get started by requesting a quote 👉 vzpdigital.com